aalajoki/RPG-Database-API/README.md

 # RPG-Database-API
-A simple SQL REST API written in PHP.
+A simple REST API written in PHP.